baffelli/pyperator/README.md

 ### Define components
 Each pyperator component should be built subclassing `pyperator.nodes.Component`, which is in turn subclassed from the `AbstractComponent`, which has `__call__` as a abstract method.
 Your component should implement the `__call__` coroutine.
-An example of a simple component passing everything through:
+An example of a simple component passing everything it receives from "IN" to "OUT":
 ```python
 from pyperator import components
 from pyperator.nodes import Component